 PET (Polyethylene Terephthalate)

-PET is the most widely used polyester fabric.
-It features high durability, low water absorption, good chemical resistance, stable shape retention, and is affordable.
+PET dominates global textile polyester production.
+It features high durability, low water absorption, good chemical resistance and stable dimensional stability at an affordable cost.

 |---|---|